Skip to main content

 Key aims of EPR for packaging include:

 Consultations on EPR for packaging took place in 2019 and 2021, with a government response published in March 2022.
-More recently, a draft of the main UK-wide Statutory Instrument that will implement key obligations under EPR was consulted on in 2023.
+A draft of the main UK-wide Statutory Instrument to implement key obligations under EPR was consulted on in 2023.

 For Northern Ireland, there is an obligation under EU Directive 94/62/EC on Packaging and Packaging Waste to introduce EPR for packaging, as this Directive is listed in Annex II to the Northern Ireland Protocol/Windsor Framework.